-As a result of its efforts to raise funds necessary to fund the construction of its new Irish Arts Center, the Organizations have received various commitments for support (in the form of multi-year pledges) in support of the capital project (of which \$1,543,500 and \$2,607,333 had not yet been collected as of June 30, 2019 and 2018, respectively).
-Additionally, the Organizations received commitments for support (in the form of pledges) in support of current programming and operating activities, of which \$47,042 and \$104,144 had not yet been collected as of June 30, 2019 and 2018, respectively.
+As a result of its efforts to raise funds necessary to fund the design, development and construction of its new Irish Arts Center and the enhancement of the Center's programs, the Organizations have received various commitments for support (in the form of multi-year pledges) in support of the capital project (of which \$1,552,000 and \$1,543,500 had not yet been collected as of June 30, 2020 and 2019, respectively).

+Additionally, the Organizations received commitments for support (in the form of pledges) in support of current programming and operating activities, of which \$42,000 and \$47,042 had not yet been collected as of June 30, 2020 and 2018, respectively.